 A few years ago, I moved back to New York City from Colorado where I did a lot of road biking.
 Missing the easy outdoor access of Colorado but having time to travel created an opportunity to combine the two in an adventurous way.
-After researching bike travel in Asia I discovered Grasshopper Adventures and found a new way to enjoy two favorite activities; cycling and travel.
+After researching bike travel in Asia I discovered Grasshopper Adventures and found a new way to enjoy two favourite activities; cycling and travel.

 Traveling by bicycle allows time and intimacy to absorb a place with all of your senses.
 There are no bus or car windows to gaze through, each bump on the road is felt, and every day is charged with unexpected adventures and encounters with local people.
 Every smile and "hi/hello/bye" exchanged with strangers, while rolling along on our bikes, is one of the many reasons why I travel with Grasshopper Adventures.
 It is an up close and personal experience with a twist of local culture and anyone can do it.
 Being curious and with a basic level of fitness are the only requirements needed for this style of travel!

 I became interested in visiting Sri Lanka after reading the novel, Anil's Ghost, by Michael Ondaatje who was born in Colombo, Sri Lanka but emigrated to Canada.
 I wanted to experience Sri Lanka's culture, spice trade history, religions, and the changes in the country since the more recent civil war.
 The book was the catalyst and as I researched travel options, the decision to travel by bicycle in Sri Lanka, was an easy one.

 My years of road biking have definitely helped during the more challenging climbs and longer distances covered during a 2-week trip in Sri Lanka.
 As a 64-year-old woman (3 grand-babes!) with many miles and lots of saddle time, I was confident in being able to finish but always at my own pace.
 There were some challenging climbs, though the finish was always sweet and celebrated as a group.